adinatapranaja/photobooth/README.md

 ---

 *Built with ❤️ using modern web technologies.
 For support, feature requests, or customization services, check the troubleshooting section above.*

+## Vercel Deployment (zero changes to app files)

+This repo includes a tiny Vercel shim so you can deploy the app without changing `index.php`, `capture.js`, or `save.php`.

+- Files added:
+    - `vercel.json` — routes `/save.php` to a serverless function
+    - `api/save.js` — Node serverless function that accepts the same FormData payload and saves images to `/tmp/photos` on Vercel (ephemeral)
+    - `VERCEL-DEPLOYMENT.md` — detailed notes and caveats

+Notes:
+- Vercel's filesystem is ephemeral; files under `/tmp` won't persist long-term or across deployments.
+For production, use S3 or another external storage and update `api/save.js` accordingly.
+- The client continues to post to `/save.php` so no code changes to your frontend are required.

+See `VERCEL-DEPLOYMENT.md` for deployment steps and recommended next steps.